lua-rocks/luapi/README.md

 This repository was originally forked from `scriptum`, but I rewrote it completely, so now there is little in common between `scriptum` and `luapi`.

-## Important announcement

-The development of this project did not stop!
-I just decided to rewrite everything from scratch again in pure OOP style, in a separate local repository.
-So if you're waiting, please wait a little longer 😽

 ## Similarities and differences